What is an IBCLC?

-Initial consultations typically last about two hours.
-Consultation fees are per appointment, not based on an hourly fee, so we will never be rushed.
-After assessing and exploring your situation, we will develop a written care plan with suggestions for improving whatever breastfeeding issues you may be having.
-I will provide you with referrals to other health care providers if necessary as well as a comprehensive care plan.
+Initial consultations are unhurried and typically last about two hours.
+After assessing and exploring your situation, I will develop a comprehensive care plan with recommendations for improving and resolving breastfeeding issues.
+If warranted, I will provide you with referrals to other health care providers.

 How long is a visit?

-Consultations are typically between 1.5-2 hours.
+Initial consultations are typically 2 hours.
 Longer for multiples or complex situations.
-Follow-up appointments are typically 1 hour.
+Follow-up appointments are typically 1.5 hours.